openSUSE/news-o-o/_posts/2007-08-09-people-of-opensuse-names-please-do-not-publish.markdown

 #### Which members of the openSUSE community have you met in person?

-Several people working on openSUSE in Nürnberg (Markus Rueckert, Henne Vogelsang, Stephan Binner, Adrian Schroeter, Duncan Mac-Vicar, Andreas Jaeger, Marcus Meissner, Martin Lasarsch, Michael Loeffler, mmj, just to name a few, but there were lots more ;) ).
+Several people working on openSUSE in NÃ¼rnberg (Markus Rueckert, Henne Vogelsang, Stephan Binner, Adrian Schroeter, Duncan Mac-Vicar, Andreas Jaeger, Marcus Meissner, Martin Lasarsch, Michael Loeffler, mmj, just to name a few, but there were lots more ;) ).

 I only met very few non-Novell openSUSE community members, namely [Benjamin "benJIman" Weber](http://blogs.warwick.ac.uk/bweber/), [Francis "apokryphos" Giannaros](http://francis.giannaros.org/blog/), as well as Detlef Reichelt, Quentin Dennis, Herbert "herby" Graeber (all three are part of the Packman team), and Marc Schiffbauer.
 Marc prefers Debian but he provides the infrastructure for Packman, which is a very valuable contribution to our community ;)